The River - Both sides of the story

 Hopefully live shows 2014 and then next album.... probably 2015.

-You really seem to have a solid and recognizable style, playing-for-the-song attitude, but also a dynamic approach with more freedom elements in your bass sound.
+freedom elements in your bass sound.
 How do you accomplish that?

 To be honest I don't know....
 I just play what I think is the right partiture for the songs I'm working on....
 As you have said my main goal is to play-for-the-song.
 A good song with strong melody and the right musical arrangment is much way better that a mere "I'am-the-best-musician-ever"